kiycoh/mcdonalds-consumer-profiling-analysis/README.md

-# McDonald's Market Segmentation Analysis
+# McDonalds consumer profiling analysis

 This project performs an in-depth analysis of a customer survey dataset for McDonald's.
 The primary goal is to understand customer perceptions, identify distinct market segments through clustering, and create profiles for each segment to inform targeted marketing strategies.